MuhammadZabir/search-web/README.md

 # SearchWeb

+Is a simple web application that is trying to implement Search By Image using SIFT and FLANN.
+The theme for this web application is Herb.

 Before Start :

 - Install MySQL version 8 into the machine and create a schema name 'searchweb'.
 Make sure the username and password to be both 'root'